 Ghee is more storage-friendly, and you can store it at room temperature.
 But you cannot keep the butter.
 The difference between ghee is butter is explained here.

-Ghee = pure butterfat, whereas
+Ghee = butterfat only, whereas

 butter = water (moisture)+ butterfat + milk solids.